Cue Cards Samples with band 8 answers

 Sample Answer 3:

-Whether we like it or not, we all have to make some important decisions and choices at some points in our lives because they allow us the opportunities not only to grow as a “person” but also to adapt and adjust our “life strategies” with the demand of time.
-Today, I would like to talk about one such important choice I had to make about five years ago or so.
+Whether we like it or not, we all have to make some important "decisions" or "choices" at some point in our lives because they allow us the opportunities not only to grow as a “person” but also to adapt and adjust our “life strategies” with the demands of time.
+Today, I'd like to talk about one such important choice I had to make about a couple of years ago or so.

-I think that I made the right decision.
-But, it was not a very easy decision to make for me at that time as I didn’t only have enough funds to pay for my educational expenses, but also I wasn’t confident enough about good academic performance, after a significant time of study break.
-Not knowing for sure what to do, I sought some important advice from one of my high school teachers, who was very much like a “mentor” to me, and he told me that I should have gone back to university again.
-So, I went back to the university again, and in hindsight 20/20, it was one of the best decisions I have ever made so far.
+Looking back, I think that I made the right choice.
+However, it was not easy!
+I didn’t have enough funds to pay for my education, and I wasn’t confident enough about good academic performance, after a significant time of study break.
+Not knowing for sure what to do, I sought some important advice from one of my high school teachers, who was very much like a “mentor” to me, and he told me that I should go back to university.

-It was indeed a very important choice to make because it allowed me to find out my true potential, both on the intellectual level and professional level, in the subsequent years.
-In fact, I did get an invitation to work as a teacher at a local university after finishing my advanced degree.
+It was an important choice to make because it allowed me to find my true potential, both on the intellectual level and professional level, in the subsequent years.
+In fact, I did get an invitation to work as a teacher at a local university after finishing my degree.
 Besides, this particular decision made me more confident about my life and future than ever before which was more of an important “gift” for me in itself than prospective career opportunities.

 Model Answer 4: